robinz62/messenger-stats/README.md

 ## Downloading Facebook Messenger Data

-Navigate to your Facebook Settings (top right menu) then select Your Facebook Information in the left navbar.
-Click Download Your Information.
+* Navigate to your Facebook Settings (top right menu)
+* Select Your Facebook Information in the left navbar.
+* Click `Show` on Download Your Information.
+* Select `JSON` for file format, and `low` for file quality (only affects photos)
+* Choose the time period you want Facebook to retrieve your data from.
+* In Select Information to Download, click `Deselect All`, then select `Messages`.
 You can download other data, but only Messages is relevant for these scripts.
-Be sure to download the files as JSON.
-Use low quality to speed up download time.
+* Request to download at the bottom.
 Depending on how much you use Messenger, it could take up to a day for Facebook to consolidated all of your data.
+* Once the data is ready, you will receive an email.
+Navigate back to the `Download Your Data` section.
+* Go to `Available Files` on the top bar, and click `Download`.
+If you have multiple files, download the larger one.
+Or, download all the files and combine the folders (working on instructions for this).

 ## Scripts